 What’s even more interesting about this piece though is that it actually glows in the dark:

-Due to the glow feature, I initially believed this ghost was somehow linked to the final Ecto-Glow series (as Kenner had repurposed several other earlier ghost sculpts for that range of figures) but fellow collector Josh Blake pointed out to me that it actually matches the size of the original Grabber Ghost prototype shown on the back of some of the early cardbacks and other promotional material:
+Due to the glow feature, I initially believed this ghost was somehow linked to the final Ecto-Glow series (as Kenner had repurposed several other earlier ghost sculpts for that range of figures).
+However, fellow collector Josh Blake pointed out to me that it actually matches the size of the original Grabber Ghost prototype shown on the back of some of the early cardbacks as well as the 1987 Toy Fair Catalogues:

-This may well date the piece much earlier than Ecto-Glow and possibly even means that Kenner had considered producing glow in the dark companion shots for the very first figures released, before finally settling on translucent plastic.
+This definitely dates it much earlier than the Ecto-Glow line and possibly even means that Kenner had considered producing glow in the dark companion ghosts for the very first figures released, before finally settling on translucent plastic.

 The term Engineering pilot (or EP for short) is used for samples of both the toys and their packaging.
 Loose toy EP’s are samples of the final product which closely resemble their production counterparts save for a few minor differences (paint scheme, plastic colour) and are usually marked or numbered to correspond to a certain test batch.